 How to Save Money Shipping in the US

 E-commerce is growing rapidly as a choice for vendors worldwide.
 Digital retail allows a business to reach a much larger market for a much lower cost.
 At the same time, however, the benefit of a larger market also means the added downside of costly shipping.
 Without an effective e-commerce shipping strategy, vendors will find it challenging to stay afloat in the highly competitive world of e-commerce.
-Luckily for e-commerce vendors, a variety of tips and tricks can directly translate to saving money and higher ROI.
+Luckily for e-commerce vendors, a variety of tips and tricks can directly translate to saving money on small business shipping and higher ROI.

 Why Shipping Is So Expensive